 FSC® is an internationally recognised certification verifying that the timber production complies with the highest social and environmental standards supporting responsible forest management.
 FSC® also tracks the FSC® certified material from production to market, thereby giving consumers the assurance that the timber used was responsibly harvested.

 Sophisticated simplicity and customisation

 Automation, neutral tones, natural materials, unique painted finishes and the customisation of shape and sizes to complement architectural features are current design trends in architecture, interior design and in shutters.

 ‘In an ever-innovating world, clients demand a high degree of customisation.
 We manufacture shutters to unique specifications that can be custom-made for all openings irrespective of size and shape from domed, to triangular, to arched and circular,’ says Karina.

 There is an ongoing trend to design homes that have a smaller footprint, are compact and modest in their materials, space and impact.
 This coupled with our lifestyle needs to multi-purpose spaces; interior design is consistently faced with the challenge of how to create spaces that can adapt and shape-shift in purpose and appearance.

 Cleverly appointed to divide spaces, integrate spaces and disguise spaces, shutters define and redefine interiors with a simple slide, swing and slide.

-“There is no more effective way to refresh interior design than the clever appointment and installation of good quality window finishes.
-Shutters not only add value to an interior design in their own right, they maximise position, natural elements and views by strategically and seamlessly integrating the indoors and outdoors,” concludes Karina.
+‘There is no more effective way to refresh interior design than the clever appointment and installation of good quality window finishes.
+Shutters not only add value to interior design in their own right, but they also maximise position, natural elements and views by strategically and seamlessly integrating the indoors and outdoors,’ concludes Karina.

 Although our modern trends will be recorded, as little more than a point of interest in the evolution of shutters, there is no doubt that they are as much of our future as they are of our past.